Phyllis M. Ryan: Personal life

-Phyllis Milgroom Ryan was born on July 2, 1927, in Chelsea, Massachusetts, to Arthur and Elizabeth Milgroom, who were both Russian immigrants.
-She grew up in Brookline, Massachusetts and attended Brookline High School.
-She enrolled in Northeastern University, where she found her start in political activism with the organization, Students for Henry Wallace.
-She graduated in 1950 with a degree in English.
-In 1951, she married William Ryan (psychologist), with whom she often collaborated to organize protests.
-The couple had their only child, daughter Elizabeth Ryan Yuengert, in 1954.
-Phyllis was successful in the media relations positions she held with various political organizations, and helped those organizations with the planning and coordination of their public demonstrations.
-She remained politically active throughout her life, including her last campaign, which made a lake in Newton, Massachusetts accessible to disabled people, after she herself developed multiple sclerosis.
-She died on May 5, 1998, as a result of her medical condition.
+Phyllis Milgroom Ryan was born on July 2, 1927, in Chelsea, Massachusetts, the youngest of two daughters, to Arthur and Elizabeth Milgroom, who were Russian immigrants.
+She grew up in Brookline, Massachusetts and attended the Brookline Public Schools, graduating from Brookline High School.
+She enrolled in Northeastern University in Boston, where she found her start in political activism with the organization, Students for Henry Wallace.
+She graduated in 1950 with a degree in English, after which she worked as a psychiatric social worker in the local state mental health system.

+In 1951, Ryan married William Ryan (psychologist), with whom she often collaborated to organize protests.
+In 1954 the couple had their only child, Elizabeth Ryan Yuengert.
+Phyllis was successful in the media relations positions she held with various political organizations.
+She helped those organizations with the planning and coordination of their public demonstrations.
+She suffered from ill-health for a large part of her adult life.
+She recalled to author Fred Powledge that, before moving with her husband from Boston to New Haven in Connecticut in 1966, she had been confined to bed for a period of time.
+She contracted multiple sclerosis in the late 1970s.
+And she was confined to her bed for twenty years, as a consequence of which she needed to have nurses most of the time.
+Nevertheless, Ryan remained politically active throughout her life.